matt-gardner/pra/input/relation_metadata.md

 If you are using Freebase, you shouldn't have to create these directories manually.
 There is a class in the PRA code base, `graphs.FreebaseKbFilesCreator`, that does this for you.
-You could also download the data files from my EMNLP 2014 paper, as it contains KB files for NELL and Freebase.
-(I didn't include the NellKbFilesCreator in this repository, because it has too many dependencies on the NELL codebase - I would have had to copy too many files over.
-If you really want to create new KB files for a newer version of NELL than you can get from the data files in the EMNLP 2014 paper, talk to me.)
+You could also download the data files from my EMNLP 2014 paper, as it contains relation metadata for NELL and Freebase, though they are under the `kb_files/` directory, instead of the `relation_metadata/` directory.
+I didn't include the NellKbFilesCreator in this repository, because it has too many dependencies on the NELL codebase - I would have had to copy too many files over.
+If you really want to create new relation metadata for a newer version of NELL than you can get from the data files in the EMNLP 2014 paper, talk to me.

-If you are using PRA with a set of relations that has none of this metadata, such as learning models for open-domain relations, I'm pretty sure this directory can be left empty (though you'll want to change a few of the settings in your [parameter specification file]({{ site.baseurl }}/input/param_file.html)).
-If you run into issues with this, let me know.